moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/wallets/talisman.md

 ---
 title: How to Connect Talisman to Tanssi
-description: This guide walks you through how to connect Talisman, a comprehensive Polkadot, Substrate, and Ethereum wallet, to your Tanssi EVM appchain.
+description: This guide walks you through how to connect Talisman, a comprehensive Polkadot, Substrate, and Ethereum wallet, to your Tanssi-powered EVM-compatible network.
 ---

-# Interacting with Your Tanssi EVM Appchain Using Talisman
+# Interacting with Your Tanssi EVM Network Using Talisman

 ## Introduction {: #introduction }

-Developers and users of Tanssi EVM appchains have a variety of options when it comes to wallets.
-Thanks to their seamless Ethereum compatibility, Tanssi EVM appchains support a great variety of popular wallets, such as Talisman.
+Developers and users of Tanssi-powered EVM networks have a variety of options when it comes to wallets.
+Thanks to their seamless Ethereum compatibility, Tanssi EVM networks support a great variety of popular wallets, such as Talisman.

 Talisman is a Web3 wallet that natively supports Substrate (Polkadot) and Ethereum accounts.
 This tutorial centers on the Ethereum API, but you can check out a similar [tutorial for interacting with Talisman using the Substrate API](/builders/toolkit/substrate-api/wallets/talisman/){target=\_blank}.
 The Talisman wallet browser extension is available on [Google Chrome](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=\_blank} and [Brave](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld){target=\_blank}, and a corresponding asset dashboard is accessible at [app.talisman.xyz](https://app.talisman.xyz){target=\_blank}

-This guide takes you through all the necessary steps, from installing Talisman to setting up a wallet, connecting it to your Tanssi EVM appchain, and sending funds.
+This guide takes you through all the necessary steps, from installing Talisman to setting up a wallet, connecting it to your Tanssi EVM network, and sending funds.

 ## Setting Up Talisman {: #setting-up-talisman }